Meet Anya from Unexpected Occurrence | Travel Blogger Interview Series

 Do you prefer solo travel or traveling with other people?
 Why?

-I truly love to solo travel.
+I truly love to travel solo.
 I think everyone should solo travel at least once in their life.
 It teaches you to be more comfortable being alone, and I feel that it makes you stronger!

 Currently, I’m doing more travelling with other people, as I’m living with my boyfriend (who I met solo travelling!), but we both value solo travelling as a way to grow and develop, so I still travel on my own sometimes!